Accountants were one of the first to make professional indemnity insurance compulsory...

 Please take some time to read this guide and call us if you require more information on 0345 251 4000.

-Most accountancy firms use a specialist broker to organise their PI insurance - a good broker lowers the premium cost as well as providing valuable advice and support throughout the insurance period, especially on claims.
-We provide this service so for a quotation or some free advice, please contact us by your preferred method.
+Professional indemnity insurance for accountants is usually purchased from a specialist broker.
+A good broker lowers the premium cost as well as providing valuable advice and support throughout the insurance period, especially on claims.
+We provide this service, so for a quotation or some free advice please contact us.

-If your fee income is less than £ 100,000, you can also buy online using our quote and buy system.
-It instantly compares the premiums from some major insurers.
+If your fee income is less than £ 100,000 you can buy cover instantly online using our quote and buy system.

 Rates for accountants PI insurance typically range between .25% and 1.5% of fee income, depending on the usual risk factors and market competition.
 Rates can also be higher or lower than this depending on the work undertaken, the claims history etc. Rates are discounted for new start firms as there is no history or legacy to insure.